ALGIRE93/CPP_Exercises/tests/ex1/test14-move2.md

 Q22.5:
   * a.
-Which copy from which case did it prevent?
+Which copy from which case did it prevent? c-string and string
   * b.
 Are there unnecessary copies in some cases?
+No

 Using the move semantics